SrishtiJ1305/task6/README.md

 # Introduction

-Below you can see my work from Google Code in `Reading and Writing CSV data - R Project for Statistical Computing`.
+Below you can see my work from Google Code in `Use the simple Cranlogs API to obtain half-yearly R package downloads summaries in 2018`.
 I have described my code with comments

 # Prerequisites